Gamdur/Gamdur/README.md

-- 🔭 I’m currently working on [...]
+- 🔭 I’m currently working on: [...]
-- 🌱 I’m currently learning Different python stuff
+- 🌱 I’m currently learning: Different python stuff
-- 💬 Ask me about Python
+- 💬 Ask me about: anything Python
 - 📫 How to reach me: Gamdur#2121
 - 😄 Pronouns: IT (i am an item)
 <!--